Sponge Glazing | Tips Tools And Ideas

 I prefer to use sponge glazing when working on functional ceramics like mugs, bowls, and pitchers.
 These pieces look best with the sporadic design and textures that sponging creates.

 Potters used sponge techniques throughout the history of pottery.
 Sponge glazing is a unique way of decorating your mug.
-Beginners, as well as Seasoned Potters, prefer spongeware because the design elements are harder to replicate, and it gives them enough freedom to be creative with their pieces.
+Beginners and Seasoned Potters alike prefer spongeware because the design elements are harder to replicate, giving them enough freedom to be creative with their pieces.

 Check out my Sponge Glazing YouTube Video below